MyScript/myscript-math-web/docs/components/myscript-common-element/THIRD_PARTY_SOFTWARE_AND_LICENCES.md

 Third Party Software and Licenses.

-Myscript-ink-paper web component is using the following third party software:
+myscript-common-element web component is using the following third party software:

 - MyScript JS